|

 the truth.

-points outlined in the committee's report include:
+Major points outlined in the committee's report include:

-- Evidence suggesting the
+- Evidence

-occur, and where;
+was going to occur, and where;

-- Evidence others besides
+- Evidence

-- Materials detailing the
+- Materials

-authorities immediately after the first bomb went off;
+were found by authorities immediately after the first bomb went off;

-- Failures by federal law
+- Failures

 Judge in Bombing Trial Failed to Read

-Howe's ATF File: An examination of a sealed
+Howe's ATF File: An examination of a

-Terry Nichols' bombing trial indicates that United States District
+the Terry Nichols' bombing trial indicates that United States District

-Judge Richard P. Matsch admitted to lawyers for the government,
+Judge Richard P. Matsch admitted to

-and to Nichols, that he received Carol Howe's extensive and sensitive
+lawyers for the government, and to Nichols, that he received

-ATF informant file - months earlier - but never read it.
+earlier - but never read it.

 Another case which is possibly related: